-Receivership Federal and state tax reporting for the Aequitas multi-tier structure will continue to be required until/unless there is a conversion of the tax structure from its current LLC and C-Corporation filing requirements to a post-distribution trust.
+Receivership Federal and state tax reporting for the Aequitas multi-tier structure will continue to be required until/unless there is a conversion of the tax structure from its current LLC and C-Corporation filing requirements to a trust or other similar structure.
 Depending on the timing of a possible conversion, the Receiver may be required to file short/stub prior tax returns.

-The impact of prior year tax reform on the Receivership tax returns is being incorporated in to the 2018 reporting as required.
+d.
+Tax Reform Impact and Other Tax Law Changes and Events The impact of prior year tax reform on the Receivership tax returns is being incorporated into the 2018 reporting as required.
 The Receiver cannot provide tax advice to investors.
 Investors are urged to consult their own tax advisors for guidance and counsel about the applicability and impact of the significant tax law changes that were enacted in late 2017 by the Tax Cuts and Jobs Act (TCJA, P.L.
 115-97, 12/22/2017).
 Prior quarterly reports have included information about the impact of tax reform that may be applicable to the receivership or to investors.
 It is not intended to replace advice from investors' own advisors.
 Finally, Investors are urged to consult with their tax advisors regarding the consequences of the guilty pleas entered by certain Individual Defendants and their effect on the Investors' ability to recognize losses.